NEWVUE OPTOMETRY

 image: https://reviewofmm.com/the-global-myopia-awareness-coalition-what-it-is-and-why-it-matters/infographics-of-myopia/

 The sooner myopia is detected, the better.
-If myopia is picked up early, there are now safe and effective treatments that can slow down how quickly it worsens—helping protect your child’s vision for the long term.
-Left untreated, myopia can progress quickly, leading to stronger glasses and an increased risk of serious eye problems in adulthood, like retinal detachment, glaucoma, or macular
+If myopia is picked up early.
+There are now safe and effective treatments that can slow down how quickly it worsens, helping protect your child’s vision for the long term.

-Taking action early gives your child the best chance of keeping their eyes healthy and their vision clear—now and in the future.
+Taking action early gives your child the best chance of keeping their eyes healthy and their vision clear—now and in the future!

 Myopia Treatment Options